 Corrosive products such as bleach and oven cleaners can irritate (and even burn) the respiratory tract, but do not harm your baby if inhaled in low concentrations.

-Heavy-duty cleaning products and air fresheners that contain solvents release toxic substances that can linger in the air in your home several hours after use.
-As a precautionary measure, pregnant women should only use such products when absolutely necessary.
+Heavy-duty cleaning products and air fresheners that contain solvents release toxic substances.
+As a precaution, you should only use such products when absolutely necessary.